iOS 14 compatible devices list: Will you be able to install it on your iPhone today?

 -

-•Sep 16iOS 14 is here: How to use 6 of its best new features on your iPhone today
+•Sep 16iOS 14 is almost here: How you'll use 6 of its best new features on your iPhone today

 -